CodezPoet/code_examples/laravel/README.md

 ## Laravel and Headless WordPress Example

 The code in this folder is a Laravel code example for interacting with the WordPress REST API.
 This to create a headless WordPress where the frontend can be designed in Laravel, while the backend keeps using WordPress.
-The views HTML is shown in Blade.
+The HTML of the views is shown in Blade.

 ## .env